 So . . . .
 I made these cookies on the anniversary of Elliot’s death this year.
 The foundation of these cookies are these perfect sugar cookies that I made 7.2 million times while my mom was dying.
 They are my ultimate comfort food.
 Scratch that.
 The cookie dough for these cookies is my ultimate comfort food.

-I had had a conversation with Cathy just a few days before making these cookies and she mentioned these cookies, and the ratio she used of pumpkin and eggs to make the perfect cookie.
+I had had a conversation with Cathy just a few days before making these pumpkin sugar cookies and she mentioned these cookies, and the ratio she used of pumpkin and eggs to make the perfect cookie.
 She was dead on!
-I used it for these cookies and it resulted in what might be the best damn cookie I’ve ever eaten.
+I used it to make the pumpkin sugar cookies and it resulted in what might be the best damn cookie I’ve ever eaten.
 I’m not kidding.

-So I’m not going to say that these cookies fixed the anniversary of Elliot’s death.
+So I’m not going to say that these soft pumpkin cookies fixed the anniversary of Elliot’s death.
 But if I’m being 100% honest, they totally did make it a little easier.

 Pumpkin Sugar Cookies